1997 UEFA Champions League final

 The 1997 UEFA Champions League final was a football match played at the Olympiastadion in Munich on 28 May 1997 to determine the winner of the 1996–97 UEFA Champions League.
 The match was contested by Borussia Dortmund of Germany and defending champions Juventus of Italy.
 Borussia Dortmund won 3–1 with goals from Karl-Heinz Riedle and Lars Ricken; Juventus' only goal was scored by Alessandro Del Piero.
-This was the third consecutive final featuring the defending champion, all of whom lost to their opponents.
+This was the third from three consecutive finals featuring the defending champions, all of whom lost to their opponents.

 Route to the final

 In their first semi-final in Europe's premier tournament since 1964, Dortmund defeated Manchester United, who themselves had not reached that stage since 1969.

 In the other half of the draw, Juventus easily overcame Ajax, the same team they had beaten on penalties in the previous year's final.